SteveL-MSFT/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-Secrets-Management.md

 Secrets supported will be:

 - PSCredential
-- AccessToken as string
+- SecureString

 ## Alternate Proposals and Considerations

-In this release, the following are non-goals:
+In this release, the following are non-goals that can be addressed in the future:

 - Provision to rotate certs/access tokens
 - Sharing local vaults across different computer systems